maxonrow/maxathon/nft-sample/README.md

 - execute `npm install`
 - execute `npm run build`
 - execute `npm run start`
-- you should see `KYC Process Completed !!` output generated in your terminal
+- you should see `Success !!!` output generated in your terminal

 ### Step 5 - Checkout Article